ronappleton/php-key-changer/README.md

-# What is it?
+# PhpKeyChanger

 Simple, PhpKeyChanger allows you to pass a json string, object or an array and it will recursively re-key the array using the case you give it.

 -   Camel Case
 -   Pascal Case
 -   Snake Case
 -   Kebab Case
 -   Studly Case

 ## Installation